 Commit to self-care this holiday season.

-It MAY seem more practical to fly to deserted island than to make self care a priority during the holidays.
+It MAY seem more practical to fly to a deserted island than to make self-care a priority during the holidays.
 BUT, you can do this!
 And, I assure you — when you put the oxygen mask on yourself FIRST — you’ll enjoy your holiday season more than ever before.

 Self-care is essential to inner peace.
 It’s essential to being in your power.
 When you’re in your power, you’re less likely to get your buttons pushed in the face of irritating people.
 And, it’s super fun to remain grounded when others are expecting to ruffle your feathers.

 When self-care and inner peace is intact, you’re more likely to make great choices for yourself — choices that honor your waistline, nourish your soul, minimize drama and align with your values.
 How cool would it be to say “yes” when you mean “yes” and offer up a clear “no” when you mean “no?”
 Healthy boundaries are key to self-care.

 Of course, if you’re already depleted because you haven’t made self-care a priority, then it’s tough to discern the best choices for you at any moment.
 See, how it’s all related?
 Making a commitment to self-care IS key to navigating the holidays with inner peace.

 So what does it mean to make self-care a priority?